denoland/deno/Docs.md

 This design circumvents a plethora of complexity spawned by package management software, centralized code repositories, and superfluous file formats.

+## Environmental Variables

+There are several env vars that control how Deno behaves:

+`DENO_DIR` defaults to `$HOME/.deno` but can be set to any path to control where generated and cached source code is written and read to.

+`NO_COLOR` will turn off color output if set.
+See https://no-color.org/.
+User code can test if `NO_COLOR` was set without having `--allow-env` by using the boolean constant `deno.noColor`.

 ## Browser compatibility

 The subset of Deno programs which are written completely in JavaScript and do